pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

  - Now you can do the same thing for **Blob 4** if you wish
  - **Close** the **Solvent Ligands** dialog

 Blob 2 is the ligand.
-Let's build a ligand into that
+Let's build a ligand into that:

  - File &rarr; Get Monomer
  - `3GP` (this is 3'-guanosine monophosphate)